baashaprogramming/Baasha/README.md

 # Baasha
-This is the official github repository of the Baasha programming language Baasha is a general purpose programming language written in c++ Baasha is simple yet dynamic.
+Baasha is a general purpose programming language written in c++ Baasha is simple yet dynamic.
 It ws created as an effort to create a simple language for people to learn as their first programming language.